-Roglič does not talk about cycling in terms of love, passion, or fun — he is very upfront about the fact that when he is on the clock, he is suffering, and when he’s won something, he’ll give a recap of how it was done, but he does so with the next thing already in mind.
+Roglič rarely talks about cycling in terms of love, passion, or fun — he is very upfront about the fact that when he is on the clock, he is suffering, and when he’s won something, he’ll give a recap of how it was done, but he does so with the next thing already in mind.
 This constant looking forward is how he manages to move on from loss (no matter how devastating) so quickly.
 (The rapid turnaround from his brutal crashes in the Tour to becoming an Olympic gold medalist in the time trial comes to mind.)
 Despite his predilection for victory, if you ask him about his favorite wins, he’ll look at you with confusion.
-For him, cycling is a personal, existential mission that never looks backwards, and, without question, the reason he rides a bike is because he loves the power it gives him and the direction, the structured, orienting task of unclaimed prizes.
+For him, cycling is a personal, existential mission that never looks backwards, and, without question, the reason he rides a bike is because he loves the physical power it gives him and the direction, the structured, orienting task of self-improvement.

 However, this is not to say that Roglič is simple or boring or that he just wants to be the best.
 Everything he does, he does carrying the baggage of a complex life and an elusive, private personality.
 He is beloved because of his capacity for stunning feats of redemption, something we all desire in our own lives.
 If winning is his prize, so, too, is overcoming — overcoming strife, loss, a past that includes times of disappointment (being a washed-up junior athlete) and aimlessness (being a college dropout with nothing to lose.)
 These are deeply human elements which allow us mortals see to ourselves and our own stories in Roglič’s life.
 They explain why Roglič, a consummate working-class hero, is as cherished and feverishly supported as he is.
 He is, to put it concisely, an extraordinary everyman.